SkYri3L/SkYri3L/README.md

 <p>
   I'm a Random Brit, Who codes random things and gives up on all projects

-  I've been Learnig All Sorts for 9ish Years (Arch btw)
+  I've been Learning All Sorts for 9ish Years (Arch btw)
 </p>

 ---